spatialos/sdk-for-unity/docs/migration.md

     * `workers/unity/Assets/Plugins/Improbable/Sdk/Dll/Generated.Code.*`

 You need to do this for every project you migrate.

-**Note:** In all our starter projects (including Wizards and Pirates) the version control ignore files are not set as above, so if your project is based on any of these projects, you need to edit the VCS ignore files.

 ### 6. Check it worked
 In the root directory of your project, check that the upgrade and migration worked by running: